sperelgut/sperelgut.github.io/README.md

 #Software Developer

 ## About Me
   hello I am Sam Perelgut, A software devloper with a specialization in machine Learning.
 I am a relatively recent graduate of University Of California Irvine where I obtained my M.S. in computer science.
 Prior to that I attended Univeristy of California Davis where I double majored in computer science and cognitive science.
-I am currently working in game development
+I am currently working in game development at a new start up called NotHalfBadGames as a contract software Dev.
+My responsibilities consists of UI design, data analysis and processing, Demo creation, micro enviroment simulations, and software development.
+I am passionate about AI and its applications in a variety of fields.
+I belive it can be used to change the world and I would like to be part of that change

 #### Technical Skills: Python, C/C++, Tensorflow/Keras, PyTorch, SQL, GDScript

 ## Education